Puepis/Snapshot/README.md

-# snapshot
+# Snapshot

-An application that provides the user with a snapshot of the world every morning
+An application that provides the user with a snapshot of the world every morning.

 ## Getting Started